 Modules to be held in Melbourne and London over a six-month period March - August 2020.
 Applications close Saturday 30 November visit the Poche Centre for Indigenous Health page for more information and to register.

 Hire a Student@Work intern 2020

-Now in its fourth year, the Students@Work Internship program continues to grow from strength to strength.
+Now in its fourth year, the Students@Work Internship program continues to grow.
 The Students@Work team is now inviting expressions of interest from University hiring managers looking to hire an S@W Intern for a period of three, six or nine months commencing April 2020.
 This is open to all faculties and teams within the University.
 Through hosting an intern, University staff can contribute to increasing a student's sense of belonging and participation within the University community.
 By leveraging and building upon our students' skills and capabilities, this is a unique opportunity to embrace the possibilities of staff-student co-creation and to incorporate the views of our diverse student body within operational divisions.
 These internships are paid casual positions approved by Chancellery Executive for exclusion from the FTE cap.
 Comprehensive recruitment, selection and contract management support will be provided by the S@W team.
 Limited opportunities are available.
 Register your interest via an EOI before Friday 24 January 2020.
 For further enquiries contact Sarah Kenny.